-• Impairment of Mineral Properties Interests
+Impairment of Mineral Properties Interests

 Management considers both external and internal sources of information in determining if there are any indications that the Company's mineral property interests are impaired.
 External sources of information management consider include the market, economic, and legal environment in which the Company operates.
-Internal sources of information management consider include the manner in which the properties are being used or are expected to be used, and indication of economic performance of the assets.
+Internal sources of information management consider include the management consider include the management consider include the properties are being used or are expected to be used, and indication of economic performance of the assets.